thdotnet/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-get-started-connect-sqlcmd.md

 ```

 ## <a name="next-steps"></a>Próximas etapas
-Confira a [documentação do sqlcmd][sqlcmd] para obter mais detalhes sobre as opções disponíveis no sqlcmd.
+Consulte a [documentação do sqlcmd][sqlcmd] para obter mais detalhes sobre as opções disponíveis no sqlcmd.

 <!--Image references-->